43 Different Types of Hot Peppers to Grow This Season

 NuMex Joe E. Parker is a medium-sized, mild pepper ideal for roasting and stuffing.

 This Anaheim-type pepper is thick-walled and perfect for stuffing or roasting.
-These peppers can also be dried and are used in New Mexico to create decorative pepper wreaths.
+You can also dry these peppers, and growers in New Mexico use them to create decorative pepper wreaths.

 Padron